 “Doesn’t sound like it.
 I think we’re the only ones who took that particular route.”

-Hemi had Owen bring the bow around, and they sank obliquely, traveling close to and across the sloping wall of the seamount.
+Hemi had Owen bring the bow around and they sank obliquely, traveling close to and across the sloping wall of the seamount.

-“200 meters down.
-Depth-under-keel: 20 meters to the wall of the seamount,” said Gregory.
+“Two hundred meters down.
+Depth-under-keel: twenty meters to the wall of the seamount,” said Gregory.